lispandfound/work-docs/multi-segment-ruptures/multi_segment.typ

 1. A fair sampling method using Wilson's algorithm @wilson1996generating.
 This method samples rupture causality trees according to $P(T)$.
 2. A maximum likelihood method using maximum spanning trees.
 This method only returns the most likely rupture causality tree and is useful when simulating only a few instances of single event.

-The second method finds a likelihood-maximising rupture causality tree for the Kaikōura event, shown in #ref(<most-likely-tree>). #ref(<rupture-trees>) shows more trees sampled from the first method.
+The second method finds a likelihood-maximising rupture causality tree for the Kaikōura event, shown in @most-likely-tree. @rupture-trees shows more trees sampled from the first method.
-In #ref(<tree-probability-distribution>), we present the probability distribution for trees representing 99\% of the probability mass.
+In @tree-probability-distribution, we present the probability distribution for trees representing 99\% of the probability mass.
 Aside from the anomaly of equal probability rupture trees, a power-law distribution is observed.
 This distribution is typical for this algorithm.
 A similar investigation carried out for the Darfield 2010 event (M#sub[w] $=
 7.1$) event using the source geometry of @atzori2012 has similar findings.
-In that event just three spanning trees account for 80% of the probability mass, and the CDF in #ref(<darfield-cdf>) also displays this power-law behaviour.
+In that event just three spanning trees account for 80% of the probability mass, and the CDF in @darfield-cdf also displays this power-law behaviour.
 Further analysis of the Darfield event and detailed descriptions of the mathematics used to generate the trees can be found in the #link("https://github.com/ucgmsim/source_modelling/wiki/Rupture-Propagation#the-rupture-propagation-model")[ucgmsim/source_modelling repository].

 #figure(